 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of South Georgia The Strategic Plan provides a set of priorities for addressing Care Partnership to End homelessness, with are supported by the South Georgia Homelessness Partnership to End Homelessness Continuum of Care and its participating agencies.
+Continuum of Care South Georgia Partnership The Strategic Plan provides a set of priorities for addressing homelessness, with are to End Homelessness supported by the South Georgia Partnership to End Homelessness Continuum of Care and its participating agencies.